Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 ## Abstract

 Software debugging is one of the most challenging and time-consuming phases of software development.
 Developers spend a significant portion of their time identifying, analyzing, and fixing defects in source code.
 Recent advancements in Artificial Intelligence (AI) and Large Language Models (LLMs) have enabled intelligent systems capable of automating debugging tasks and assisting developers in generating effective code fixes.
-This project presents an AI-Powered Automated Code Debugging and Fixing System that combines static code analysis, error localization, and Large Language Models to automatically detect syntax, runtime, and logical errors in source code.
+This project presents a Code Generation and Debugging Assistant that combines static code analysis, error localization, and Large Language Models to automatically detect syntax, runtime, and logical errors in source code.
 The system provides detailed explanations of identified issues and generates context-aware fixes to improve software quality and developer productivity.
-The proposed platform demonstrates how AI can reduce debugging effort while improving software reliability and development efficiency.
+Previous studies have demonstrated that AI-assisted debugging tools can improve debugging efficiency, automate bug fixing, and support developers in identifying software defects more effectively [1][2][3].

 ---